 Remove Food Sources

-● Remove fallen fruit as quickly as possible and fence your compost heaps.
+- Remove fallen fruit as quickly as possible and fence off compost heaps.

-● If you have lawn pests like chafer beetles, treat your lawn to avoid attracting foxes.
+- If you have lawn pests like chafer grubs, treat your lawn to remove a food source foxes dig for.

 Deny Shelter

-● Block potential den sites (under sheds, decking, or garages) with chicken wire or steel mesh.
+- Block potential den sites (under sheds, decking, or garages) with chicken wire or steel mesh - once you've checked nothing is living there.

 Secure Your Property

-● Use wire mesh or chicken wire to block holes, buried one foot deep so foxes can't dig underneath.
+- Use wire mesh or chicken wire to block holes, buried around 30cm (one foot) deep so foxes can't dig underneath.

-● Motion-activated lights and sprinklers can scare foxes away.
+- Motion-activated lights and sprinklers can startle foxes away.

 Long-Term Fox Prevention Tips

-● Encourage your neighbours to do the same.
+- Encourage your neighbours to do the same - fox problems are often shared across gardens.

 Humane DIY Fox Control Methods